 PIT: A depression in the floor usually 1” deeper than the carriage profile.
 Allows the deck to position flush at floor level.

 PNEUMATIC GATE OPERATOR: An automatic actuator which requires in-plant, clean, dry air.
 Can be operated by either pull cord or push button controls.

 QUICK-CONNECT ELECTRICAL CABLING: Special cables are pre-mounted to the control panel and have a screw-on connectors at the ends of the cables.
 Connectors are then attached to the pre-mounted ends on the interlocks and push-button stations.
 (Available on hydraulic models)

 ROLL OFF PANEL: See Backstop Panel.

-STRADDLE DESIGN: Beams are midpoint of the carriage on each side which offers even distribution of weight on components.
+STRADDLE: Lifting guide columns are midpoint of the carriage on each side which offers even distribution of weight on components.